 ECommerce platforms need security and reliability and that all depends on the web-hosting platform chosen.
-We believe that Virtual Private Server (VPS) hosting combined with Solid State Drives (SSD) is the best way to both host and store information online.
+We believe that Solid State Drives (SSD) is the best way to both host and store information online.

 What is a Virtual Private Server?

 VPS is a shared server split into multiple virtual servers.
 The physical server still exists, but none of the sites hosted on it ever interact with it.
 All these servers are created via virtualization software.
 Essentially, they are imaginary.
 It is always just one server.